-Redemption of Warrants For Cash-Once the warrants become exercisable, the Company may redeem the outstanding Public Warrants for cash:
+Redemption of Warrants When the Price per Share of Class A Common Stock Equals or Exceeds \$18.00 -Once the warrants become exercisable, the Company may redeem the outstanding Public Warrants:

-in whole and not in part;

-- at a price of \$0.01 per Public Warrant; - upon not less than 30 days' prior written notice of redemption to each warrant holder; and - if, and only if, the last sale price of our Class A common stock equals or exceeds \$18.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which we send the notice of redemption to the warrant holders.
+- in whole and not in part; - at a price of \$0.01 per Public Warrant; - upon not less than 30 days' prior written notice of redemption to each warrant holder and - if, and only if, the last reported sale price of the shares of Class A common stock for any 20 trading days within a 30 trading day period ending three business days before sending the notice of redemption to warrant holders (the "Reference Value") equals or exceeds \$18.00 per share (as adjusted for share splits, share capitalizations, reorganizations, recapitalizations and the like).

 If and when the warrants become redeemable by the Company, the Company may exercise its redemption right even if it is unable to register or qualify the underlying securities for sale under all applicable state securities laws.
-However, we will not redeem the warrants unless an effective registration statement under the Securities Act covering the shares of Class A common stock issuable upon exercise of the warrants is effective and a current prospectus relating to those shares of Class A common stock is available throughout the 30-day redemption period, except if the warrants may be exercised on a cashless basis and such cashless exercise is exempt from registration under the Securities Act.
+However, we will not redeem the warrants unless an effective registration statement under the Securities Act covering the shares of Class A common stock issuable upon exercise of the warrants is effective and a current prospectus relating to those shares of Class A common stock is available throughout the 30-day redemption period.

-Redemption of Warrants For Shares of Class A Common Stock-Once the warrants become exercisable, the Company may redeem the outstanding warrants for shares of Class A common stock:
+Redemption of Warrants When the Price per Share of Class A Common Stock Equals or Exceeds \$10.00 - Once the warrants become exercisable, the Company may redeem the outstanding warrants: